mayasissel/CarbsAndRatings/README.md

 Significance Level: 0.05

-The observed difference of means for 'rating' and 'carb_heavy' we got is roughly int, indicated by the red line on the graph.
-Because the p_value we found (0.0) is less than 0.05, we reject the null hypothesis.
-Concluding that the missingness of the 'rating' column is dependent on 'calories (#)'
+The observed difference of means for 'rating' and 'carb_heavy' we got is roughly -0.0067145, indicated by the red line on the graph.
+Because the p_value we found (0.903) is more than 0.05, we fail reject the null hypothesis.
+Concluding that people rate recipes equally.

 ## Framing a Prediction Problem